-We can't always have high motivation.
+We can't always have a high level of motivation.
 Our bodies, endocrine system and brain are designed to modulate - allowing for positive stress and time for recovery.
 This means there are times when we will be more highly motivated and times when our motivation is moderate.